leonjwang/CeptonBlog/README.md

 [TODO] (explain the math?)

----
 ## Part 4: Lidar Camera Calibration

-With two recordings and an offset, we can finally feed the info into a pipeline that takes corresponding frames, finds a common object, and then finds the pose of the camera.
-While the pipeline, which actually reads in the recordings and matches the frames by timestamps, isn't actually complete yet, a basic version of the calibration pipeline has been written.
+With both synchronized recordings, we can finally feed the data into a pipeline that takes corresponding frames, finds a common object, and then estimates the pose of the camera.

+While the data input portion of the pipeline, which reads in the recordings and matches the frames by timestamps, is still in progress, a basic version of the calibration pipeline has been implemented.

 Andrew Lauer has already written an excellent explanation on how this calibration is done in the readme of the repository [ceptontech/lidar_camera_calibration](https://github.com/ceptontech/lidar_camera_calibration).
 The following is what he wrote regarding the methodology of such a process: